wavefrontHQ/docs/pages/doc/integrations_new_changed_2022.md

 * Snowflake:
   * To enhance authentication security, we updated the setup steps of the integration.
 Now, to register Snowflake, you have to provide a private key.
-  * We improved the setup instructions with information on how to generate the public and private keys and give Tanzu Observability access to your Snowflake account.
+  * We improved the setup instructions with information on how to generate the public and private keys and give Operations for Applications access to your Snowflake account.
   * Improved the **Snowflake Summary** dashboard and included charts for warehouse load monitoring.

 * Jenkins: